 Parents are Forever Family Mediation Program

 This program is a collaboration of the Supreme Court of Alabama and the Alabama Center for Dispute Resolution.
-It provides families with free family mediation when there are children, a family income under $60,000, and the judge orders parents to mediate a parenting and financial plan for their family.
+It provides families with family mediation when there are children, a family income under $60,000, and the judge orders parents to mediate a parenting and financial plan for their family.

 - More information on the Family Mediation Program -

 Foreclosure Prevention Mortgage Modification Mediation Program

 Alabama has been one of the hardest hit states with respect to foreclosures.
 The Alabama Center for Dispute Resolution Inc., has been offering a FREE foreclosure mortgage modification mediation program to Homeowners.